Glucanase: Mechanism of Enzyme Action

-The main function of glucanase is to catalyze the hydrolysis of glycosidic bonds in polysaccharides.
-This function is not highly specific, and the enzymes distinguish among substrates mostly by the types of bonds present and α- or β- configuration.
+The main function of glucanase is to catalyze the hydrolysis of glycosidic bonds in glucan polysaccharides.
+This function is sometimes not highly specific, and the enzymes distinguish among substrates mostly by the types of bonds present and α- or β- configuration.

 In 1953, Dr. D. E. Koshland proposed a double-displacement mechanism for this enzyme action.
 The first step of his proposed mechanism is rate-limiting step independent of the concentration of the substrate and involves an amino acid nucleophile and an acid/base catalyst.
 In this step, the nucleophile, with help from the acid residue, displaces the aglycone and forms a covalent glycosyl-enzyme intermediate.
 The second step involves a water molecule, assisted by the conjugate base of the acid catalyst, rendering the free sugar while retaining an anomeric configuration of the molecule.

 Glucanases can also catalyze transglycosylation, resulting in new β-glycosidic bonds between donor and acceptor saccharides.
 This reaction, which has the same region- and stereo-specificity as the hydrolysis reaction, involves either the direct reversal of hydrolysis (known as condensation) or kinetic control of a glycosyl donor substrate.

 Microbial Occurrence and Agricultural Significance

 Microbial Production

-Bacteria such as Escherichia coli, and Bacillus spp. produce 1,3-1,4-β-glucanases in order to degrade and use polysaccharides from their environment as an energy source.
-These bacterial glucanases are an example of convergent evolution as they share similarity or relation with plant glucanase primary, secondary, or tertiary structure.
+Bacteria such as Escherichia coli, and Bacillus spp. produce 1,3-1,4-β-glucanases in order to degrade and use glucans from their environment as an energy source.
+These bacterial glucanases are an example of convergent evolution as they share similarity or relation with plant glucanases primary, secondary, or tertiary structure.
 Glucanases have also been found to be secreted by fungi such as Trichoderma harzianum, Saccharomyces cerevisiae and the anaerobic fungi Orpinomyces and Neocallimastigomycota, found in the digestive tracts of herbivores.
 T. harzianum is also used as a fungicide, which is linked to the ability of its β-gluanases to hydrolyze phytopathogenic fungi via a mycoparasitic attack.